 What causes Piriformis Syndrome?

-Everytime you move your lower body, the piriformis muscle is involved.
+Every time you move your lower body, the piriformis muscle is involved.
 This muscle can become irritated and inflamed due to overuse.
 This can cause the muscle to spasm or swell, putting pressure on the sciatic nerve.
-A direct trauma to the muscle, for example due to a fall in sports, can also cause piriformis syndrome.
+A direct trauma to the muscle, for example, due to a fall in sports, can also cause piriformis syndrome and result in muscle spasms and buttock pain.

 Piriformis syndrome is most common in these sports: